Online companies and retail businesses with important online stores often fixate on improving their conversion rates.

 Next, you should include the option for a user or visitor to opt out of the popup or offer whenever you use a popup ad.
 Why?
 Because giving your customers a chance to say “no” to a special offer or subscription plan makes them more likely to choose “yes.”

-Some consumers can also feel bullied or forced into opting into special offers or coupons if you don’t design your pop ups correctly.
+Some consumers can also feel bullied or forced into opting for special offers or coupons if they don’t design your pop ups correctly.

-Therefore, always make it easy and clear for customers to opt out of offers, input forms, and special deals whenever you leverage exit-intent popups.
+Therefore, always make it easy and straightforward for customers to opt-out of offers, input forms, and special deals whenever you leverage exit-intent popups.

 Create Fast-Loading Pop ups

-People have much slower attention spans now than before, so your exit-intent popups need to load quickly and easily.
+People have much slower attention spans than before, so your exit-intent popups must load quickly and easily.

 Remember, these pop ups only have a few short moments to capture the attention of their viewers.
-So they need to load ASAP if you hope for them to have an effect!
+So they need to load ASAP if you hope they will have an effect!

-It’s a good idea to optimize your fast-loading exit-intent popups for mobile users, as well, especially since half of all website traffic comes from users on mobile devices these days.
+It’s also a good idea to optimize your fast-loading exit-intent popups for mobile users, especially since half of all website traffic comes from users on mobile devices these days.

 Use Targeted Advertising/Messaging